jamalhoseinshah/Mobile-Location-Trace/README.md

 VERY IMPORTANT : Your are required API key for this project because you need to insert in this programme so therefore, you will visit website https://opencagedata.com/ where you find option API KEY where you generate key free for first time by signing of any email account.

-I must giving thanks for ALnafi institute which is great source of learning.
+I must giving thanks to ALnafi institute which is great source of learning.